Comicbook: Superior Spider-Man

 title, just in time for The Amazing Spider-Man 2

 , however, two more issues are released in August and September taking place in a time travel interval during issue 19, setting the stage for Spider-Verse

 in which Otto is set to play a significant part.

 All storylines are written by Dan Slott.

-Troubled Mind (No. 7-9) - Octavius has a lot of problems on his mind: the Avengers were worried about their friend Spider-Man, Cardiac is on the move again and, oh, yeah, Ghost-Peter is active in his mind.
+- Troubled Mind (No. 7-9) - Octavius has a lot of problems on his mind: the Avengers are worried about their friend Spider-Man, Cardiac is on the move again and, oh, yeah, Ghost-Peter is active in his mind.
 Time to clear his head of those problems.

-Edge of Spider Verse (No. 32-33) - The untold story of Otto's missing time during Necessary Evil.
-Escaping from the far-flung future of 2099, Otto discovers that a new threat is attacking alternate Spider-Men.
+- Edge of Spider-Verse (No. 32-33) - The untold story of Otto's missing time during Necessary Evil.
+Flung into the distant future of 2099, Otto discovers that a new threat is attacking Spider-Men across the multiverse.
 Can he and a ragtag group of web-slingers save the day?